Mirantis/stepler/doc/source/index.rst

 How to run tests
 ----------------

+More information about options to launch is in :doc:`launcher_params`.

 *If you know how to launch tests with py.test, you may skip this section.*

 Before launching you should export some openstack environment variables: